ufukayyildiz/foodmath/replit.md

 # Q&A Platform - Cloudflare Workers Edition

 ## Overview
 This project is a fast, minimal, and modern question & answer platform built for Cloudflare Workers and D1 database, named "foodmath".
-Its core purpose is to provide a highly performant and scalable Q&A experience with a clean dark theme UI.
+Its core purpose is to provide a highly performant and scalable Q&A experience with a clean GitHub-style UI.
 Key capabilities include direct question posting (no categories), robust user authentication and role-based access control, a comprehensive bilingual translation system for English and Turkish (250+ UI strings, no hardcoded text), dynamic site settings, a voting/reputation system, and paginated question listings (6 per page).
 The platform leverages Cloudflare's edge network for optimal global performance, aiming for a fully localized and efficient user experience.

+## Recent Changes (November 11, 2025)
+- **ADDED**: Email validation function for admin user creation
+  - Added `validateEmail()` function to validate email format using regex
+  - Prevents invalid email addresses during user creation
+- **ADDED**: Auto-generated secure passwords for admin user creation
+  - Removed manual password field from "Add User" form
+  - Backend generates cryptographically secure 8-character alphanumeric passwords
+  - Uses `crypto.getRandomValues()` with rejection sampling to eliminate bias
+  - Password shown once to admin via alert after successful creation
+  - Admin must save the password immediately as it won't be displayed again

 ## User Preferences
 None specified yet.